 Limbs and joints offer Gray new options for vessel shapes as well, and he has developed lathe-turning techniques to exploit these eccentric shapes that rise organically out of the vessel's geometric body.
 Carved and textured surfaces sometimes trace the aspen grains flow across the vessel's surface, contrasting with Gray's signature elegant satin lacquer finish.
 At the end of this complex process, each piece is signed, numbered and registered with the artist, a vigorous regional art expression of the American West.

 A member of the Chaffee County Council for the Arts, Gray is an avid supporter of regionally based art and has received numerous awards.
 His work has been shown in galleries in Aspen, Ashcroft, Buena Vista, Denver and Breckenridge, Colorado, Santa Fe, New Mexico, Seattle, WA, Hartford, Connecticut and Delray Beach, Florida, and is found in collections worldwide.
-Recent exhibitions include Contemporary Wood Turning, Wave Galley, New Haven Connecticut, concurrent with Wood Turning in North America Since 1930 exhibition at the Yale University Art Gallery and Renwick Gallery of the Smithsonian American Art Museum in Washington, D.C., Baker Art Center in Liberal, Kansas, Hays Art Center in Hays, Kansas and the Colorado History Museum and Denver International Airport, Denver, CO.
+Exhibitions include Contemporary Wood Turning, Wave Galley, New Haven Connecticut, concurrent with Wood Turning in North America Since 1930 exhibition at the Yale University Art Gallery and Renwick Gallery of the Smithsonian American Art Museum in Washington, D.C., Baker Art Center in Liberal, Kansas, Hays Art Center in Hays, Kansas and the Colorado History Museum and Denver International Airport, Denver, CO.

 American Association of Woodturners